tapaswenipathak/No-Feed/README.md

 If you don't want to see any feed in your me/home, you can use this extension, to hide all the content.

+Hide your Facebook news feed if you want to increase your productivity, or if you are engaged in some important activity and your Facebook news feed is distracting you.

 ###Without using this extension
 ![So Much To Waste Your Time](/Images/ALot.png)